Coronavirus (COVID-19) and polycystic kidney disease

 - further increase the need for immunosuppression medicines and even invasive tests i.e. a biopsy.

 This advice is for everyone with symptoms.
-If you have a high temperature or have a new frequent cough, stay at home for 7 days from when symptoms start (i.e. ‘self-isolate’).
+If you have symptoms, stay at home for 7 days from when symptoms start (i.e. ‘self-isolate’).
+Follow the guidance on staying at home for households with possible coronavirus (COVID-19) infection.
 Use the online NHS coronavirus advice service.
 Call 111 if you cannot use the online advice.
 You should not even go out to the shops: ask a friend or relative to go for you.

 Don’t visit your GP or the kidney unit if you have symptoms (see later on this page for information for those on dialysis).